LooseLab/Icarust/README.md

 `sudo apt-get install libcunit1 libcunit1-dev libhdf5 libhdf5-dev libopenblas-base libopenblas-dev`

-Now that you have all the packages required, in the python directory -
+Now that you have all the packages required, change into the python directory and create the environment -

 ```zsh
 cd python